mimiframework/Mimi.jl/docs/src/tutorials/tutorial_3.md

 ## Constructing A One-Region Model

-In this example, we will construct a stylized model of the global economy and its changing greenhouse gas emission levels through time.
-The overall strategy will involve creating components for the economy and emissions separately, and then defining a model where the two components are coupled together.
+In this example, we construct a stylized model of the global economy and its changing greenhouse gas emission levels through time.
+The overall strategy involves creating components for the economy and emissions separately, and then defining a model where the two components are coupled together.

 There are two main steps to creating a component, both within the  `@defcomp` macro which defines a component: